 Do you want to know how your new garden office will be constructed?

 Some people want to know and others just want to get on with it.

-There are a number of different ways of constructing an office.
+There are a number of different methods of garden office construction.
 The main ones are timber frame, a SIPs kit, an interlocking log cabin system or a traditional shed.
-If you want to know how your office is built, do be afraid to ask.
-Whatever the construction method is, the results that you want are:
+If you want to know how your office is built, don’t be afraid to ask.
+Whatever the construction method is, the results you want are:

 - A strong “skeleton” and wall panels that are wind resistant and support all of the weight/load of the office.